 The EPSRC UK National Ion Beam Centre (UKNIBC) provides a single point of access for the UK research community to world-leading ion beam modification and analysis infrastructure and expertise.

-The joint conference will be held October 9th to 15th, 2021
+The joint conference will be held as virtual conference in autumn 2021.

 Find Physics Job Opportunities in the NuPECC website.